Milestone-Proposal:Parametron, 1954

 Miniaturization

-Early electronic components were bulky, and miniaturizing the Parametron circuits was a daunting task.
-Reducing the size of the Parametron while maintaining its functionality and performance required advancements in component design and fabrication techniques.
-This miniaturization was essential for making the Parametron commercially viable and practical for real-world applications.
+Early electronic components were bulky, and miniaturizing the parametron circuits was a daunting task.
+Reducing the size of the parametron while maintaining its functionality and performance required advancements in component design and fabrication techniques.
+This miniaturization was essential for making the parametron commercially viable and practical for real-world applications.

 Political Obstacles